kvnlpz/networking-worm/README.md

 5. go to a Lubuntu vm
 6. create a note and copy our code into it and save it as "worm.py" onto Desktop
 7. open terminal
-8. enter "cp Desktop/worm.py /tmp"
+8. enter "cp Desktop/worm.py /tmp" (Or just copy the worm.py from the Desktop folder to the tmp folder via copy & paste).
-9. enter "python3 /tmp/worm.py"
+9. enter "python3 /tmp/worm.py" (Execute worm.py in the tmp folder.
+If location is in "/tmp" directory in terminal, enter "python3 worm.py" instead).
 10. Check all tmp folders to see if the infected file spread.
+(Enter "ls /tmp" to check what's in the tmp directory).